meganfontenot/BayouPhotography/README.md

 ## Copyright and License

-Copyright 2013-2020 Blackrock Digital LLC.
-Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-creative/blob/gh-pages/LICENSE) license.
+Code released under the MIT license.